10.1. Multi-Class Programs And The UML

 Sharing Responsibilities

 I attended a conference in 1990, early in my studies of object orientation.
-One session was an open discussion quickly centering on how objects share the data they manage.
-The question is how to maintain an object's encapsulation while it contributes to a problem solution.
+One session, an open discussion, quickly centered on how objects share the data they manage.
+The question was how to maintain an object's encapsulation while it contributes to a problem solution.
 Two lines of thought developed: extract the data from the object to use it, or leave it in the object and use the object, letting it perform the required task.
 The participants were passionate and excited, with frustration growing in both camps.
 One participant summarized his view by observing (I'm paraphrasing after more than three decades:)

 Metaphorically, how do we safely use the liver if we legitimately need it but want to avoid annoying the gorilla?
 The best object-oriented practice is a well designed public interface.
 A class is responsible for maintaining its member variables and providing meaningful member functions that operate on them.
 Rather than extracting data from an object, the program "asks" it to perform the needed operation.
 In some cases, the program can ask the object directly.
 In other cases, it asks indirectly through an instance of a related class.
 The latter case exemplifies one class sharing some of its responsibilities with another.
 The program requests objects to operate, fulfilling their responsibilities, by sending them messages.